-Miro worked with the IT Director at a large public utility organization to lowering their AWS bill, controlling their spending, and optimizing the organization’s cloud environment.
+Miro worked with the IT Director Ken McKenzie at SMECO (Southern Maryland Electric Cooperative) which serves approximately 161,000 customers, to lower their AWS bill, controlling their spending, and optimizing the organization’s cloud environment.
 The organization uses AWS as a Dev / Test environment for upgrades, patches and security fixes for its environment.
 Here’s how he describes it.

 “AWS is a lot less expensive than maintaining servers on-prem.
 If I want to spin up something on-prem, it takes 10 days, and on AWS, it takes 5 minutes.
 We have a five-year plan, so I know what instances are going to be around for a while, and which are temporary.
 Let’s say we’re upgrading outage management.
 The team will duplicate the on-premise environment in AWS and run tests on the upgrade.
 Each application has its own way of updating.”